skiphansen/panog2_linux/README.md

 The free Webpack version of Xilinx [ISE 14.7](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive-ise.html) is used for development.
 Download the latest Windows 10 version which supports the Spartan 6 family of chips used in the second generation Pano Logic device.

+The default build connects the serial port to the micro HDMI connector, if you want the serial port to be connected via the DVI then set the "UART_PORT" environment variable to "dvi" prior to building.

 1. Clone the https://github.com/skiphansen/panog2_linux repository
 2. cd into .../panog2_linux